Christ-Mind-Teachings/cmi-jsb/_til/chap15.md

 can express to the consciousness of those I draw to them for that purpose.

-Jean’s

 For the mind is only a channel and the intellect an instrument, which I use Impersonally wherever and whenever necessary to express My Idea.
-Not until the heart has been quickened

-and has opened wide to contain Me can man, with his mortal mind and intellect, consciously comprehend My Meaning, when I express through him My Idea.
+Not until the heart has been quickened and has opened wide to contain Me can man, with his mortal mind and intellect, consciously comprehend My Meaning, when I express through him My Idea.

 You, in your desire to serve Me, may have found in some teacher or leader a personality whom you think, from the many seemingly wondrous